TawbeBaker/Local-AI-coding-assistant-for-VSCode/README.md

 ---

-## ⚙️ My Specs ( you can use pretty much anything, including cpu computing, MacOS, Linux etc. -> The commands might change a bit, for example, instead of winget, you use curl -fsSL https://ollama.ai/install.sh | sh on linux):
+## ⚙️ My Specs :
+> ( you can use pretty much anything, including cpu computing, MacOS, Linux etc. -> The commands might change a bit, for example, instead of winget, you use curl -fsSL https://ollama.ai/install.sh | sh on linux)

 - **Windows 10/11**
 - **NVIDIA GPU** (RTX 3080 or higher recommended)